keshiki808/js-etch-a-sketch/README.md

-An Etch-a-sketch written in Javascript.
+An simple Etch-a-sketch written in Javascript in spare time to practice basic HTML manipulation.